-Three dimensional or 3D printing technologies assist medical researchers in manufacturing implants and medical surgical guides like orthopaedic, dental and cranio-maxillofacial.
+Three dimensional or 3D printing technologies assist medical researchers in manufacturing implants and medical surgical guides like orthopedic, dental, and Cranio-Maxillofacial.
 Also, 3D printed articles improve the overall efficiency of surgical apparatus by producing self-sterilizing medical surgical instruments.
-The production of such bio-models is completed by using different raw materials such as polymer, metals biological cells and ceramic.
-Such raw materials, when utilised with 3D printing methods such as laser beam melting (LBM), droplet deposition manufacturing (DDM), electron beam melting (EBM) and photo polymerization result in the production of different bio-models.
+The production of such bio-models is completed by using different raw materials such as polymer, metals biological cells, and ceramic.
+Such raw materials, when utilized with 3D printing methods such as laser beam melting (LBM), droplet deposition manufacturing (DDM), electron beam melting (EBM), and photopolymerization result in the production of different bio-models.

 The 3D printing market in medical applications is mostly oligopolistic in nature and is dominated by the market participants such as Stratasys Inc., 3D System, EnvisionTEC GmbH, Materialise NV, and few others.